 Remove all dead parts of the plant, so its energy is used to save those parts, which still have life.
-Begin by pruning the dead foliage first and then trim the dead stems, one third at a time, until you notice green growth.
+Begin by pruning the dead foliage first and then trimming the dead stems, one third at a time, until you notice green growth.
 New stems will emerge from trimmed ones.
-Also, get rid of flowers or fruits if there are any.
+Also, get rid of flowers or fruits as well, if there are any.

 4. Water them Right

-Brown, curled-up, dry leaves, and dry roots are a sign of a thirsty plant.
+Brown, curled-up leaves if they are dry and brittle, and dry roots are a sign of a thirsty plant.
 But if you have plants like cacti and succulents, then avoid watering them every now and then.
 Water them only when the topsoil goes completely dry.

 Plants like ferns and alocasias love water, and you have to be careful, never let the soil dry out completely in their pots.
 It all depends on the types of plants you have when it comes to maintaining the right watering schedule.